 The range of habitats present in Shakespear Park provides homes to many bird species.
 The absence of predators in the sanctuary has led to increasing numbers of kereru, tui and many ground nesting birds such as pukeko and pheasant.
 It is also benefiting other species and will allow the reintroduction of other birds which cannot tolerate any introduced predators.
 Already some birds from Tiritiri Matangi such as kakariki and bellbirds are finding the park a good place to live.

-A full list of birds seen in the Sanctuary can be found here with more information about when to see what in our wildlife calendar.
+A full list of birds seen in the Sanctuary can be found here with more information about when to see what in our wildlife calendar, and a coloured chart with pictures of the more common birds is here.
 You can find out more about these birds at New Zealand Birds Online.

 Bellbirds and kakariki are both breeding in the park.
 These are quite mobile and often seen in vegetation around the coast.
 Sometimes confused with kakariki is the brightly coloured eastern rosella, an introduced parakeet of similar size.
 Kaka are occasional visitors to the park.